 Start by using a visitor identifying tool to see who is visiting your website; this indicates a level of interest in your solution.

-Then, look at tools you already use for marketing, such as your email list and CRM for possible prospects.
+You can also, look at tools you already use for marketing, such as your email list and CRM for possible prospects, as well as use tools for prospecting, such as Dealfront, to actively search for companies in your target market.

 Focus specifically on high-value companies; these are ideal for the ABM approach.

-For example, CloudTalk, a company that provides brands with smart call center software, recently began implementing account-based marketing.
+For example, CloudTalk, a company that provides brands with smart call center software, recently began implementing account based marketing.

-By using Leadfeeder, CloudTalk was able to identify and target 1000 new prospects a month who visited their site but didn't sign up for a trial.
+By using Leadfeeder, CloudTalk was able to identify and target 1,000 new prospects a month who visited their site but didn't sign up for a trial.

+Cloud Talk sent out personalized ABM campaigns to the top 20 most active browsers on their site.
 As a result, they were able to sign up 20 additional companies per month for their free trial.

 Remember, these are enterprise clients, not one-off purchases from an e-commerce customer.
 These sign-ups could be worth hundreds or even thousands of dollars a month.